KhushiML/Data_ScienceProjects/README.md

 (https://github.com/KhushiML/Data_ScienceProjects/blob/main/Language%20Detection%20Model.ipynb)
 ## Description :
 - Language detection is a natural language processing task where we need to identify the language of a text or document.
-- Used the **Multinomial Naïve Bayes** algorithm to train the language detection model as this algorithm always performs very well on the problems based on multiclass classification.
+- Used **Multinomial Naïve Bayes** (Accuracy = 95.31%) algorithm.
 ## Dataset
 The dataset that I am using is collected from Kaggle, which contains data about 22 popular languages and contains 1000 sentences in each of the languages.

 # Project 8: Credit Card Clustering with Machine Learning
 (https://github.com/KhushiML/Data_ScienceProjects/blob/main/Credit%20Card%20Clustering%20with%20Machine%20Learning.ipynb)
 ## Description :
 - Credit card clustering is the task of grouping credit card holders based on their buying habits, credit limits, and many other financial factors.
-It is also known as credit card segmentation.
-Such clustering analysis helps businesses find their potential customers and many more marketing strategies.
 - Used **K-means Clustering** for grouping of credit card customers .
 The groups formed range from 0 to 4.
 ## Dataset
 The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.